omgnetwork/omg-samples/omg-js/app/05-exit-standard-eth/README.md

 ```

 - Each exit has an Id that identifies it.
 You can retrive the id using `getStandardExitId` function provided by the `Rootchain` module of the `omg-js` library.
+- Make sure to save the exit id value, you will need it in the future to finish processing an exit.
-- After a standard exit has started, you'll have to wait a certain amount of time before you can process that exit and receive your funds back on Ethereum Network.
-This time is called a challenge period and equals to two `minExitPeriod` (2 weeks) on the mainnet and 1 day on the Ropsten testnet.
+- After an standard exit starts, you'll have to wait a certain amount of time before you can process that exit and receive your funds back on Ethereum Network.
+This time is called a challenge period and equals to two `minExitPeriod` (2 weeks) on the mainnet and 1 day on the Ropsten testnet (see Exit Period in [Network Connection](https://docs.omg.network/network-connection-details) for the latest info).
 The amount of time needed on the testnet can be altered in the future based on clients' requests.
 Therefore, a challenge period is an incentivized security measure that allows other users to challenge anybody's exits for validity and honesty.
 You can learn more about challenging exits in [the OMG Developer Portal](https://docs.omg.network/challenging-exits).
 - For checking the amount of time your exit will available for processing, use `getExitTime` provided by the `Rootchain` module of the `omg-js` library.
 The time is returned in milliseconds.
 Feel free to convert it to a move convenient way.

 ```